reduxframework/redux-framework/README.txt

 * Modified:   Typography preview shows spaces between upper and lower case groupings.
 * Modified:   Google font CSS moved to header so pages will pass HTML5 validation.
 * Modified:   Removed Google font CSS line from header (because it's in the footer via wp_enqueue_style.
 * Modified:   RGBA Field stability.
-Thank you, SilverKenn.
+Thank you, @SilverKenn.
 * Modified:   Separated Import/Export from the core.
 It can now be used as a field.

               [family-font] [backup-font]